1jour1vin

 Food and wine pairings

-Enjoy with game, stew, grilled lamb, chocolate desserts...
+pair it with game, a stew, grilled lamb, a chocolate dessert...

 Bettane & Desseauve